ShahinzRamadan/Practice2/README.md

-# Practice branching and merging
+# ▶️Practice branching and merging
   ### Creating new branch:-
     git branch BranchName
   ### Switch to a branch:-